 Unlike many states, Washington has no limits on the amount of damages that plaintiffs can receive in medical malpractice cases, including noneconomic damages like pain and suffering.
 That means that if you win your case, you can collect whatever amount of money the jury awards you for your losses (unless the judge or a higher court reduces the award).

 In medical malpractice cases where plaintiffs are partially to blame for their injuries, Washington state uses what's known as a "pure comparative negligence" rule to apportion liability for the damages.
 That means that even if you win your case, your award could be reduced in proportion to your share of the fault.
 For example, say that you suffered severe back problems because of an orthopedic surgeon's negligence during a botched surgery, but the jury found that you were 20% responsible for your injuries because you failed to follow the doctor's orders after the surgery and engaged in activities that made your condition worse.
 In that case, the surgeon would be liable for only 80% of your damages.

 In Washington, there's no threshold of fault that would prevent you from collecting any damages from the defendant.
 So even if you were responsible for 99% of your injuries—with the defendant at fault for only the remaining 1%—you would still be technically entitled to collect 1% of the damages from the defendant.

 Washington, unlike some other states, doesn't set a limit on how much lawyers may charge for contingency fees in medical malpractice cases.
-However, Washington law requires judges to review the attorneys' fees in these cases in order to determine if they are reasonable, based on criteria including the complexity of the case, the amount of work it required, typical fees in the same area, and the attorney's level of experience.
+However, Washington law requires judges to review the attorneys' fees in these cases in order to determine if they are reasonable, based on such criteria as the complexity of the case, the amount of work it required, typical fees in the same area, and the attorney's level of experience.
 (Wash.
-Rev. Code § 7.70.070 (2021).)
+Rev. Code § 7.70.070 (2022).)